awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sns-subscription.md

 # AWS::SNS::Subscription<a name="aws-resource-sns-subscription"></a>

-The `AWS::SNS::Subscription` resource subscribes an endpoint to an Amazon Simple Notification Service \(Amazon SNS\) topic\.
+The `AWS::SNS::Subscription` resource subscribes an endpoint to an Amazon SNS topic\.
 For a subscription to be created, the owner of the endpoint must confirm the subscription\.

 ## Syntax<a name="aws-resource-sns-subscription-syntax"></a>